 What RSAA does

-Enhance the quality of life of persons with Rett syndrome.
+Enrich the quality of life of persons living with Rett syndrome, and their families.

 - Collect and share information

 - Assist, where possible, those involved in Australian studies

 - Organise gatherings of Rett syndrome families across Australia,

 Various methods are used by RSAA to promote awareness of Rett syndrome ranging from electronic such as the internet; media in the form of newspapers, magazines or radio/television; print; or face to face by presenting talks on the syndrome.
 October of each year is Rett syndrome awareness month, both in Australia and overseas.

 Families and others are advised, either by social media or via our newsletter, of relevant information contained in journal articles or presented at conferences.
 Resources available from the Association include the DVD “Let’s Talk Rett Syndrome” containing content from a symposium held in Sydney in 2007, at which the special guest was Kathy Hunter, Founder and President of the International Rett Syndrome Association (IRSA) and author of ‘The Rett Syndrome Handbook’.
 In addition, videos of most sessions conducted at the ‘Rett Syndrome Journey: Pathways to Follow’ conference which was held at Geelong, in late November 2015, can be viewed on this website via the following link